Class of 2019

 Josue Niyonsingiza, GHD'19

 Josue Niyonsingiza was born and raised in Rwanda.
 He graduated with a degree in Applied Chemistry from the Kigali Institute of Science and Technology.
 He fluently speaks English, French and Kinyarwanda, and a little bit of Swahili.
 He is passionate about education of vulnerable people, global health, environmental/climate change and rural livelihoods.
-Josue has worked with Global Communities, and CHAI in Rwanda.
-While working with Global Communities he was responsible for tracking vulnerable youth progress in their pursuit in vocational education and training programs, he also organized and offered Career and Life Management Trainings to youth graduating from vocational trainings.
+Josue has worked with Global Communities and CHAI in Rwanda.
+While working with Global Communities he was responsible for tracking vulnerable youth progress in their pursuit of vocational education and training programs, he also organized and offered Career and Life Management Trainings to youth graduating from vocational trainings.
 At GHD, Josue intends to concentrate on the contribution of the environment and health towards a sustainable economic development for vulnerable communities.

 Rachel Norris, GHD'19